 With the multi-day tickets, you can spend three to five times going back and forth between the two Disney parks however you choose.
 (Editor’s Note: When purchasing your tickets, you have the option of getting either Park Hopper or one park per day moves.)
 You get to skip the ticket line.
 If you have been to Disney before, you know that is a huge perk, because those lines are generally extended.

 Depending on the name you may assume SeaWorld is an animal exhibition.
 It is also a theme park complete with rides, shows, although that is part of it for certain, and yes creatures.

-You’ll see killer whales, interact with dolphins, and marvel in sea lions, sharks, and much more.
+You’ll see killer whales, interact with dolphins, and marvel at sea lions, sharks, and much more.
 However, you get to enjoy custom rides.
-Take a look at family-friendly offerings such as Abby’s Sea Star Spin and thrill seeker treats such as the brand new Electric Eel roller coaster (if you are brave enough).
+Take a look at family-friendly offerings such as Abby’s Sea Star Spin and thrill-seeker treats such as the brand new Electric Eel roller coaster (if you are brave enough).
 Your family members can spend enjoying all SeaWorld San Diego has to offer.

 LEGOLAND California features over 60 Lego-themed rides, attractions, and shows that will make certain to keep your kiddos engaged all day long.
-Children or adults (no judgement) who are into Legos might also need to bring along a minifigure.
-There are train channels around the park where you are able to trade in your minifigure to get a new one.
+Children or adults (no judgment) who are into Legos might also need to bring along a mini-figure.
+There are train channels around the park where you are able to trade in your Minifigure to get a new one.
 Pretty cool.

 Universal Hollywood and San Diego Zoo OR Safari Park

 In addition to the parks, the Southern California CityPASS offers tickets to Universal Studios Hollywood, and the San Diego Zoo or Safari Park.
 Universal’s world-famous “Studio Tour” is a blast for all ages.
 Animal lovers will enjoy both of the San Diego Zoo options.